remko79/drupal8-docker-gitlabci/README.md

   - Startup a local webserver
   - Update Drupal (make sure the imported database is up to date with the configuration)
   - Run composer's script' behat'

+3. Build for deployment:
+  - Build for deployment on the docker image.
+    NOTE: not installing the DEV-dependencies.

+4. Deploy:
+  - Example deployment using an ansible-playbook.
+    Deploying to another environment (server) using a specific docker image for our cloud setup using ansible.
+    This docker image requires a SSH_IP (IP address of the server) and SSH_USER (deploy user) and SSH_KEY set in the CI configuration.

+## Ansible
+The complete ansible playbook and tasks are available in [scripts/ansible](scripts/ansible).

+Prerequisites:
+  - Ansible docker image
+  - Ansible inventory (hosts).
+We use something like '<env>-drupal'.

+### Playbook
+1. We're disabling any cron tasks made.
+2. Rsyncing all files
+3. Post-rsync script on only 1 of the servers
+   - Run 'drush updb' command
+   - Run 'drush config-import' if needed
+   - Run 'drush entity-updates' if needed
+   - Enable cron jobs